 Julie-ann Rowell grew up in Devon and was interested in writing from an early age.
 It was while studying for an MA in creative writing at Bath Spa University College that she was encouraged to write poetry.
 Since then, she has had over fifty poems published in various magazines and anthologies.
 Convergence, Julie-ann's first collection of poems, published by The Brodie Press, was awarded a prestigious Poetry Book Society Pamphlet Choice in winter 2003.
 She has also won first prize in the Frogmore Poetry Competition 2005 (for 'The Loch at Harray') and was a runner-up in the 2006 Birdport Poetry Competition (for 'The Whole Red Sky').
 Julie-ann has participated in a number of festivals, including Dartington and Wells, and teaches literature and creative writing dayschools on the Lifelong Learning programme at the University of Bristol.
 She has published a novel for older teenagers and adults, Sea Change.

-Julie-ann's second collection of poems, The Sun at Midnight, will be published by The Brodie Press later this year.
+Julie-ann's second collection of poems, Letters North, was published by The Brodie Press in July 2008.

 Convergence